jon-heard/obsidian-inline-scripts-library/lists.sfile.md

 	(listNames.length ? listNames.join("\n- ") : "NONE") + "\n\n";
 ```
 __
-lists - Show all list and all items for each list.
+lists - Shows all lists and all items for each list.

 __